eduardovrs/CarWorkshops/README.md

   <a rel="noopener" target="_blank"><img width="300" src="./src/assets/CarWorkshops.png" alt="CarWorkshops"></a>
 </p>

-**CarWorkshops** is an app that allows it's users to see all registeres car workshops and it's detailed information. it's also possible to refer a friend.
+**CarWorkshops** is an app that allows it's users to see all registered car workshops and it's detailed information.
+It's also possible to refer a friend.

 <div align="center">